-Amber’s most common uses are, the middle color used in traffic lights and indicator or turn signal lights in cars.
+The color amber most common uses are the middle color used in traffic lights and indicator or turn signal lights in cars.
 Amber is also commonly displayed on road side maintenance/repair vehicles and road side signals and various displays.

-Amber is great those who have a love for orange, however they want a slightly toned down less attention seeking version.
-Those who prefer bright colors do so because they get energy from external sources.
+Amber is great for those who have a love for orange.
+However, they prefer a slightly toned down, less attention-grabbing shade.
+Those who prefer bright colors often do so because they get energy from external sources, including colors.

-Amber is also a color that is unique, uncommon which maybe an expression of the desire to be unique and different.
-This suggests a person that is highly intuitive, they lead with their sixth sense/intuition.
+Amber is also a color that is unique, uncommon, which could be an expression of the desire to be unique and different.
+This suggests a person that is highly intuitive, who leads with their sixth sense, aka intuition.
 This usually results in a creative mind, an out of the box thinker, or perhaps they come across as a little spacey in their demeanor.

 They are also very likely to be open-minded, open to different ideas and ways of thinking.
 Open-minded people are often seeking new experiences, and they look for variety in life.